appclacks/terraform-provider-appclacks/docs/index.md

 ---
 page_title: "Provider: Appclacks"
 description: |-
-  The Appclacks provider allows the use of the Appclacks cloud monitoring platform within Terraform configurations.
+  The Appclacks provider allows the use of the Appclacks monitoring platform within Terraform configurations.
 ---

 # Appclacks Provider

-The "Appclacks" provider allows the use of the [Appclacks cloud monitoring platform](https://appclacks.com) within Terraform configurations.
+The "Appclacks" provider allows the use of the [Appclacks platform](https://appclacks.com) within Terraform configurations.

-Appclacks is a cloud monitoring platform allowing users to create, manage and run various health checks to monitor the health of websites and infrastructures.
+Appclacks is an open source platform dedicated to observability.

-Appclacks can monitor public endpoints by executing configured health checks on them from multiple point of presences.
-But unlike alternatives,  Appclacks can also be used to monitor private infrastructures.
+For example, this provider allows  users to create, manage and run various health checks to monitor the health of websites and infrastructures (blackbox monitoring)

 The prober used by Appclacks named Cabourotte is a free software that you can host on your private infrastructure and plug on the Appclacks API to autoconfigure it.